-Credit Unions are an excellent option, if you can qualify, and they have a unique set of pros and cons.
+Credit Unions are an excellent option if you can qualify, and they have a unique set of pros and cons.
 They tend to have excellent service aimed at providing an affordable financial option (rather being than focused drawing the most profit out of customers).
 Credit unions, particularly, can offer lower interest rates because they are typically a not-for-profit service.
 Accounts with a credit union will, also, tend to have fewer fees attached to their loans.

 However, not everyone is eligible to become a member of a credit union and get a loan.
 Most people can usually become a member but it depends on your local credit union's specific policies.

-Meet the Best Personal Loan Companies
+The Best Loan Companies